ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 #### Using Micronaut project generator

-- You can access [micronaut website here](https://micronaut.io/launch/) and generate a zip project with the basic settings already configured
+- You can access [Micronaut website here](https://micronaut.io/launch/) and generate a zip project with the basic settings already configured

 {{% tab name="Micronaut" %}}
 ![](/shared/Screenshot-micronaut-grpc-example.png)